 Our nursery is available in term time only and follows the main school year.

-Ideally, we look to fill places at the start of the school academic year, but places become available from time to time for family reasons.
+Ideally, we look to fill places before the start of the school academic year, but places become available from time to time for family reasons.

 Contact the school office on 0151 652 1594.

 Applications must be made directly to the school.

 If there are not enough places for all children who have applied, the school will give priority to children who will become aged 4 during the academic year.

 Our admissions policy for nursery class is as follows:

 If there are enough places available, your child will be offered a place in the class of your choice.

 If there are not enough places available in a school for all the children who have applied, the school’s governing body will decide which children to accept in line with the following guidelines:

 The school’s governing body will give priority to children who will become four during the coming academic year 2024/25.

 If there are more of those children than there are places available, they will then give priority to children with a particular medical reason for going to their school.
 This is important if the school has special facilities, for example if the school has special equipment for a child with a physical or sensory disability.